CubicrootXYZ/Piratenmandate/README.md

 # About

 With this webtool you can display and manage files and mandates in a decentralised way.
 Everyone can contribute entrys, a clever permission system prevents abuse.

+# ToDo

+Add a database dump or a migration service to setup the database